John Anastasiadis: South Melbourne FC

 Anastasiadis left PAOK in 1997 to return to Australia, where he joined NSL side South Melbourne FC.
 He played a key attacking role which helped the club to win back-to-back championships in the 1997/98 and 1998/99 seasons. under Ange Postecoglou, scoring goals in both grand final victories: once in the 1997/98 final, past his brother Dean Anastasiadis who was in goal for Carlton; and two goals in the 1998/99 Grand Final against Sydney United as a substitute.

 He also represented the club at the 2000 FIFA Club World Championship, scoring the team's only goal (and Australia's first in the tournament) of the competition against Mexican side Necaxa.
-Thus becoming the first Australian to score in the famous Maracana Stadium.
+Thus becoming the first Australian to score in the famous Maracanã Stadium.

 Anastasiadis played his last professional game in the 2000/01 NSL grand final against the Wollongong Wolves, coming off the bench to score in his third consecutive Grand Final, once again past his brother Dean who was in goal for the opposition.

 At his time at Hellas, he scored 34 times in 108 appearances and is a member of the South Melbourne Hall of Fame.